 When you are looking for ways to encourage healthy habits, be sure to take note of the company culture.
-If the environment employees are working in promotes the healthy living like the benefits of healthy eating, taking part in physical activity and how a healthy lifestyle can improve their job performance, workers are more likely to change their habits.
+If the environment employees are working in promotes the healthy living like the benefits of healthy eating, taking part in physical activity and how a healthy lifestyle can improve their job performance (you can use digital signage to inform employees about a healthy lifestyle to make it easy for them), workers are more likely to change their habits.
 One way to communicate this information to your employees is through weekly or monthly newsletters.
 Email blasts are a great way to educate workers on these benefits, share healthy recipes, creative ways to move more throughout the day and any other fun ideas you can come up with!

 - Gift cards